Women's rugby union

 Women's rugby union is a full contact team sport based on running with the ball in hand.
 The same laws are used in men's rugby union with the same sized pitch and same equipment.
-Rugby was originally a men's sport, and women's rugby has become popular only more recently.
+Women's rugby has become popular recently.
 These days, women's rugby is gaining a higher profile thanks to international tournaments' exposure and financial investment.

 History

 The early years: 1880–1950s

 The origins of women's rugby are unclear.
 Initially, public reaction to women playing contact sports proved negative.
 In 1881, when two teams played exhibition "football" games in Scotland and northern England, several games had to be abandoned due to rioting.

 While most of these games appear to have been played to the new association football rules, it is clear from reports in the Liverpool Mercury of 27 June 1881 that at least one of these games, played at the Cattle Market Inn Athletic Grounds, Stanley, Liverpool on the 25th, involved scoring goals following "touchdowns" and may therefore have been played to at least a version of rugby rules.

 A series of sporting cigarette cards published 1895 in Liverpool includes an image of a woman playing what looks like rugby in kit similar to that described in reports of the 1881 team.
 It is therefore possible that exhibition games similar to those in 1881 may have continued (with no press reporting) or the pictures may have been reprints for earlier illustrations inspired by the 1881 games, or they may just be an "amusing" cartoon or an illustration of a sport that was not actually being played.

 Other than this the official record is silent for most of the nineteenth century.
-Some girls played the game unofficially as part of their school teams—and the earliest confirmed record of any female definitely playing rugby at any level anywhere in the world comes from a school game.
+Some girls played the game unofficially as part of their school teams—and the earliest confirmed record of any woman or girl definitely playing rugby at any level anywhere in the world comes from a school game.

 This happened at Portora Royal School in Enniskillen, County Fermanagh.
 Emily Valentine's brothers were responsible for the formation of the school's first rugby team in c1884.
 Emily practised with the team and in c1887 she played for the school, scoring a try.

 The first documented evidence of an attempt to form a purely women's team is from 1891 when a tour of New Zealand by a team of female rugby players was cancelled due to a public outcry.